Hemp Russet Mites

 The hemp russet mite (Aculops cannabicola) is a member of the Eriophyoid mite family, and has emerged as a devastating pest in cannabis cultivation.
 The eriophyoids mite are unique among the acari: they have worm-like bodies (known as fusiform) and larvae and adults have 4 legs, not 8 like other mites.
 Eriophyoid mites are also microscopic; too small to be seen with the naked eye.
 [Read More]

-Questions About Hemp Russet Mites
+FAQs About Hemp Russet Mites

 How do you know if you have russet mites?